Can You Fly With THC Gummies: What The Law Actually Says

 State-Specific Consequences

 If THC gummies are discovered, local law enforcement handles the situation based on state laws.
-In cannabis-legal states, small amounts for personal use might be ignored or confiscated without charges.
-In states where cannabis is illegal, you could face penalties ranging from fines to misdemeanor charges, depending on the amount and local policies.
+In cannabis-legal states, small amounts for personal use might be ignored or confiscated with a warning.
+In states where cannabis remains illegal, travelers could face fines, arrest, or criminal charges depending on local enforcement practices.

-International Flights: Flying With THC Gummies Across Borders
+International Flights: Flying With THC Gummies Abroad

 While every TSA interaction is unique, understanding these steps can ease your mind if you ever find yourself in this situation, allowing you to continue your journey as smoothly as possible.